Emergency Medical Services

 -

-IL Emergency Medical Responder Certification
+NREMT Emergency Medical Responder Certification

 Related careers - EMT, Paramedic, Firefighter, Emergency Services Director, Hazard Mitigation Officer, Public Safety Director

-Dual Credit New in Spring, 2022: JJC EMS 101 - First Responder (4 credits).
+Dual Credit: JJC EMS 101 - First Responder (4 credits).

 EMERGENCY MEDICAL TECHNICIAN